Washakie: Washakie and Episcopalianism

-Recognition
+Honors and legacy

 His prowess in battle, his efforts for peace, and his commitment to his people's welfare made him one of the most respected leaders in Native American history.
 In 1878, a U.S. Army outpost located on the reservation was renamed Fort Washakie, which was the only U.S. military outpost to be named after a Native American.
 Upon his death in 1900, he became the only known Native American to be given a full military funeral.

-Washakie County, Wyoming was named for him and there’s a statue of his head in front of the Washakie County Courthouse.
+Washakie County, Wyoming was named for him and there is a statue of his head in front of the Washakie County Courthouse.
 In 2000, the state of Wyoming donated a bronze statue of Washakie to the National Statuary Hall Collection.
 There is also a statue of Washakie in downtown Casper, Wyoming.
 The dining hall at the University of Wyoming is also named after him.
 The current ghost town of Washakie, Utah was also named after him.

 During World War II, a 422 ft liberty ship built in Portland, Oregon, in 1942, SS Chief Washakie, was named in his honor.
 USS Washakie, a U.S. Navy harbor tug in service from 1944 to 1946 and from 1953 to 1975, also was named for him.

-Washakie was a hide painter.
-An 1880 painted elk hide at the Glenbow Museum is attributed to him.
-The hide painting portrays the Sun Dance.